ljungmark/eggup-node/docs/TOS.markdown

 2. Use License

-Permission is granted to temporarily download one copy of the materials (information or software) on Widence's website for personal, non-commercial transitory viewing only.
+Permission is granted to temporarily download one copy of the materials (information or software) on this website for personal, non-commercial transitory viewing only.
 This is the grant of a license, not a transfer of title, and under this license you may not: modify or copy the materials;
 use the materials for any commercial purpose, or for any public display (commercial or non-commercial);
-attempt to decompile or reverse engineer any software contained on Widence's website;
+attempt to decompile or reverse engineer any software contained on this website;
 remove any copyright or other proprietary notations from the materials; or transfer the materials to another person or "mirror" the materials on any other server.
-This license shall automatically terminate if you violate any of these restrictions and may be terminated by Widence at any time.
+This license shall automatically terminate if you violate any of these restrictions and may be terminated by myself at any time.
 Upon terminating your viewing of these materials or upon the termination of this license, you must destroy any downloaded materials in your possession whether in electronic or printed format.

 3. Disclaimer

-The materials on Widence's website are provided on an 'as is' basis.
-Widence makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
+The materials on this website are provided on an 'as is' basis.
+I make no warranties, expressed or implied, and hereby disclaims and negates all other warranties including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
-Further, Widence does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its website or otherwise relating to such materials or on any sites linked to this site.
+Further, I do not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its website or otherwise relating to such materials or on any sites linked to this site.

 4. Limitations

-In no event shall Widence or its suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the materials on Widence's website, even if Widence or a Widence authorized representative has been notified orally or in writing of the possibility of such damage.
+In no event shall I or my suppliers be liable for any damages (including, without limitation, damages for loss of data or profit, or due to business interruption) arising out of the use or inability to use the materials on this website, even if I or an authorized representative has been notified orally or in writing of the possibility of such damage.
 Because some jurisdictions do not allow limitations on implied warranties, or limitations of liability for consequential or incidental damages, these limitations may not apply to you.

 5. Accuracy of materials

-The materials appearing on Widence's website could include technical, typographical, or photographic errors.
-Widence does not warrant that any of the materials on its website are accurate, complete or current.
-Widence may make changes to the materials contained on its website at any time without notice.
-However Widence does not make any commitment to update the materials.
+The materials appearing on this website could include technical, typographical, or photographic errors.
+I do not warrant that any of the materials on its website are accurate, complete or current.
+I may make changes to the materials contained on its website at any time without notice.
+However I do not make any commitment to update the materials.

 6. Links

-Widence has not reviewed all of the sites linked to its website and is not responsible for the contents of any such linked site.
-The inclusion of any link does not imply endorsement by Widence of the site.
+I have not reviewed all of the sites linked to its website and is not responsible for the contents of any such linked site.
+The inclusion of any link does not imply endorsement by myself of the site.
 Use of any such linked website is at the user's own risk.

 7. Modifications